What to expect from this workshop

 Almost all of the meta-analysis guidelines require that all of the studies included in the meta-analysis be rated on a quality checklist.
 There are hundreds of quality checklists that you can use.
 Some have been validated; many have not.
 You may find that you get different results when you use different quality checklists.
 The purpose of the quality checklist is to identify studies that are potentially not-so-good and ensure that such studies are not having an undo influence on the results of the meta-analysis.
 For example, if, according to the quality check list being used, one study was found to be of much lower quality than all of the others in the meta-analysis, you might do a sensitivity analysis in which you omit this study from the meta-analysis and then compare those results to those obtained when it is included in the meta-analysis.

-Keep in mind that reporting standards have changed over time – witness the evolution of the APA manuals.
-This became a real issue in our meta-analysis with respect to the reporting of p-values.
+Keep in mind that reporting standards have changed over time – witness the evolution of the American Psychological Association (APA) manuals.
+This can be an issue in meta-analyses that include studies dating back to the 1990s.
 Back in the 1990s, it was standard practice to report p-values as being above or below 0.05, but not the exact p-value itself.
-Also, the requirement to report effect sizes is relatively new, so older studies typically did not report them.
-The quality checklist that we used, the Downs and Black (1998, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1756728/pdf/v052p00377.pdf ), considered these omissions a mark of a lower-quality study.
+Also, the requirement to report effect sizes (and their standard errors) is relatively new, so older studies typically did not report them.
+Some quality checklists, such as the Downs and Black (1998, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1756728/pdf/v052p00377.pdf ), considered these omissions an indication of a lower-quality study.

 To give you a sense of what a quality checklist is like, here are a few example items: